df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/1_systems/4_thrallwars/torkatla-thrallwars.md

 - Includes bosses (champions) to be placed with Pippi or Thrall Wars Utlities (TWU).
 - Includes merchants to be placed with Pippi or TWU.
-- Replaces (? some or all ?)
-Tier 4 Thrall spawns with Thrall Wars Thralls.
+- Adds twenty unique Thrall Wars Thralls to Tier 4 Thrall spawns.
 - Includes new recipes, materials, and gear to be distributed to said bosses, merchants, and thralls.

 ## Gem System